h33raj/SKF-Code-Examples/django/22-code_example--Charsets--.md

         	# For HTML, the content type is text/html
 			response['Content-Type'] = 'text/html; charset=UTF-8'

-			# For Json, the content type is application/json
-			response['Content-Type'] = 'application/json'

         	return response

    	# For adding middleware in the project, add in yourproject/settings.py